devopsdays/devopsdays-theme/CONTRIBUTING.md

 NOTE: If you also load the existing `devopsdays-web` project, it is highly suggested that you use the `-p` flag on `hugo server` to load this theme on a different port.
 This will prevent your browser from caching assets like stylesheets, etc, from the other instance.

+## Design Principles

+### Blocks
+All page templates should make use of the `layouts/_default/baseof.html` file.
+This file contains all wrappers for the content.
+Anything within the `{{- block "main" . }} {{- end -}}` section is what will be displayed on a sub-template.
+Include a `{{ define "main" }}` block in your template to include what should be rendered.

+### CSS and SCSS
+All CSS must be generated with SCSS.
+The SCSS files are located in `static/scss`.

+#### `site.scss`
+This is the file that imports all the other SCSS files, including Bootstrap, font-awesome (TBD; it seems that BS 4 brings this in for us), and the jquery oembed.
+It also imports our custom variables and any other customizations.

+#### `custom-variables.scss`
+Use this to set any SCSS variables, or to over-ride any variables used by Bootstrap.

+#### `custom.scss`
+This is the only place you should declare custom SCSS or CSS code.

+### Colors and Layout
+The design and layout can be found in [here](https://drive.google.com/file/d/0BzljU_vIF4BoOHhLV2Yzd2xicEk/view?usp=sharing).
+Please refer to the [Style Guide](https://github.com/devopsdays/devopsdays-theme/blob/master/STYLE.md) for all colors, fonts, and sizes of text elements, etc.

+## Continuous Integration
+The `devopsdays-theme` repo has hooks into Travis, Appveyor, and Netlify.
+Currently, the Travis build doesn’t do very much (the intent is to add some testing using Casper.js for web testing, but no tests have been written).
+The Appveyor tests ensure that the site can build with Windows.

+All changes are built by Netlify to https://dev.devopsdays.org

+### Asset Pipeline
+Peruse the `gulpfile.js` to see what is processed for the asset pipeline.
+Gulp is only called when changes are merged to master.
+Pull requests, and local changes will not trigger gulp.

 ## Workflow